msc-acse/acse-9-independent-research-project-OliverJBoom/README.md

 ## Documentation

-Full documentation can be found on https://industrial-metals-forecaster.readthedocs.io/en/latest/
+Full documentation can be found on https://industrial-metals-forecaster.readthedocs.io/en/latest/.

 ## Testing

-Continuous integration best practices has been utilized, using Travis CL
+Continuous integration best practices has been utilized, using Travis CL.
+With the tests methodology used being unit testing written deveoped using the Pytest library.

-## Relevant Course Author and Course Information
+## Relevant Author and Course Information

 Author: Oliver Boom
 Github: OliverJBoom